 Donbas: Why Russia is desperate to capture eastern Ukraine’s industrial heartland

-The future of Ukraine’s industrial heartland in the east is likely to play a key role in talks between Vladimir Putin and Donald Trump as they prepare to meet in Alaska on Friday.
+The future of Ukraine’s industrial heartland in the east of the country will almost certainly play a key role in talks between Vladimir Putin and Donald Trump in Alaska on Friday.

-The Ukrainian president has said that Putin wants the remaining 30 per cent of the eastern region, which has seen some of the fiercest battles in the three-and-a-half year long war.
+The Ukrainian president has said that Putin wants to take the remaining 30 per cent of the eastern region, which has been the location of some of the fiercest battles in the three-and-a-half-year war.

 Where is the Donbas?

-Far along Ukraine’s eastern border, Donbas is a portmanteau name from “Donets Basin”, a further abbreviation of “Donets Coal Basin”, in reference to the coal basin along the Donets Ridge and river.
+Situated along Ukraine’s eastern border, the Donbas takes its portmanteau name from “Donets Basin”, a further abbreviation of “Donets Coal Basin”, in reference to the coal basin along the Donets Ridge and River.

-Donbas stretches across the Donetsk and Luhansk Oblasts, two large regions of Ukraine that have formed a significant part of the frontline in Russia’s invasion of Ukraine.
+The Donbas stretches across the Donetsk and Luhansk oblasts, two large regions of Ukraine that have been on the front line of the war that followed Russia’s invasion.

 How long has it been occupied?

-Russia classes the Republic of Crimea, Sevastopol, the Luhansk People's Republic, the Donetsk People's Republic, and the regions of Zaporizhzhia and Kherson as subjects of the Russian Federation.
-Ukraine says these territories are part of Ukraine and they are not recognised by the United Nations.
+Russia classes inhabitants of the Republic of Crimea, Sevastopol, the Luhansk People’s Republic, the Donetsk People’s Republic, and the regions of Zaporizhzhia and Kherson as subjects of the Russian Federation.
+Ukraine insists these territories are part of Ukraine.

-Now, it is believed around 88 per cent of the Donbas region is under Russian control.
-This includes almost all of the Luhansk region and 75 per cent of the Donetsk region, according to Reuters.

 A key strategic region in the war

-But as well as its economic significance, Donbas has been described as a “fortress belt” by The Institute for the Study of War in terms of its strategic value in the war.
-Donetsk forms the main fortified defensive line across the frontline, stretching through Sloviansk, Kramatorsk, Druzhkivka, and Kostiantynivka.
+But as well as its economic significance, Donbas has been described as a “fortress belt” by the Institute for the Study of War in terms of its strategic value.
+Donetsk forms the main fortified defensive line across the front line, stretching through Sloviansk, Kramatorsk, Druzhkivka, and Kostiantynivka.

-Elina Beketova, a fellow for CEPA, said: “Ukraine is holding a key defensive line across Donetsk,” describing a “fortified zone build up over years because the war began 11 years ago.”

 “It’s not just trenches, it’s a deep, layered defence with bunkers, anti-tank ditches, minefields, and industrial areas built into the terrain.
-The area includes dominant heights, rivers, and urban zones that make it extremely hard to capture.”
+The area includes dominant heights, rivers, and urban zones that make it extremely hard to capture,” explains Beketova.

-Ms Beketova said losing this fortified line would have “catastrophic consequences” as it holds back Russia’s advancement into central and western parts of Ukraine.

-“The front would shift approximately 80km west, and Russia would gain open ground - flat steppe with no natural barriers - giving them direct paths toward Kharkiv, Poltava, and Dnipro.”
+She says that losing this fortified line would have “catastrophic consequences” for Ukraine, as it holds back Russia’s advancement into central and western parts of the country.
+“The front would shift approximately 80km west, and Russia would gain open ground – flat steppe with no natural barriers – giving it a direct path towards Kharkiv, Poltava, and Dnipro.”

 What Zelensky has said about the Donbas